 To better align with the strategic plan, the CBIC Board recommends candidates earn at least two IPUs from diversity, equity, and inclusion (DEI) and health equity within healthcare as a part of the minimum required 40 IPUs.
 DEI and health equity should be self-evident in the title or learning objectives.
 Both APIC and IPAC Canada have webinars that would meet this criteria

 What to Expect After Submitting Your Portfolio

 The entire application process can take up to 30 days from date of receipt.
 Please allow 30 days after submitting your professional portfolio before contacting CBIC.

-Once your professional portfolio has been reviewed, you will receive an email indicating whether or not you successfully submitted the required minimum of 40 IPUs and if the units met the prescribed criteria.
+Once your professional portfolio has been reviewed, you will receive an email indicating whether or not your portfolio units met the prescribed criteria.

 Revisions to your original portfolio will be allowed and you will have the chance to resubmit it for further review if it is not approved initially.
 You will receive an email notification for revision requests along with information on what activities were not accepted and why.
 Instructions on how to update your portfolio will be included in that communication.
 If you do not respond to the resubmission request, your portfolio will not be accepted and you will need to recertify using the proctored in-person examination.
 There is a limit of TWO revisions and resubmissions.
 If after the second and final revision your portfolio is not approved, you must recertify by taking the proctored CIC® examination to maintain your CIC® status.

 The recertification portfolio must be submitted by October 31 of the recertification year.
 If the portfolio is not submitted by October 31, the candidate has until November 30 to submit the portfolio with an added late fee of 25% of the recertification fee.
 The only method to obtain recertification for candidates who miss the November 30 deadlines are to purchase and complete the initial proctored examination by December 31.